Zowe-Java-SDK/JobRunner/README.md

 It can be used to automate a set of jobs to be submitted on a scheduled basis using for instance Jenkins.

-Each job is submitted in an asynchronous way.
-As such, these jobs are submitted via a thread pool.
-A thread pool provides a quicker execution completion time, and each job is executed independently from each other so one failure won't block others.
+Each job is submitted in an asynchronous way via a thread pool.
+Threads speeds up completion time and exceptions are easily isolated from each other.

 ## Requirements